shin-kinos/cons-re/README.md

 1. BLOSUM62
 2. AA composition of Swiss-Prot (from UniProt Knowledge Base)
+3. AA composition in extracellular proteins
+4. AA composition in membrane proteins
+5. AA composition in intracellular proteins
-3. Non-biassed distribution (equal rate at 0.05)
+6. Non-biassed distribution (equal rate at 0.05)

 Gaps are ignored as well as site distributions.